 As a bonus to these sufficient reasons to visit, we stumbled upon the Arles flea market while exploring the city on our second day.
 Oh yeah, I thought, a flea market, and a big one too!
 Jake died a little inside, knowing an hour of dad-fueled boredom was coming.
 My excitement faded as I realized what a buzzkill it would be browsing with someone who hated every minute of it.
 This was supposed to be an enjoyable week for both of us, so maybe just a quick walkthrough and then we'd move on.

 But then inspiration struck.
 We'd recently opened a Spotify account on which Jake had discovered the many treasures of the classic rock era.
 I'd also been to enough French flea markets to know this much: Most had at least one vinyl record dealer.
 In this case, we were lucky.
 Arles had three.
-I suggested he check them out while I went on my way to explore at my leisure.
+I suggested he check them out while I explored at my leisure.
 We'd meet back up in an hour.

 An hour later, he was still going through the records.
 I suggested he also get a couple, that maybe we'd get him a record player for Christmas.
 He bought two that day: Pink Floyd's Dark Side of the Moon and Wish You Were Here.